kubernetes/enhancements/keps/sig-scheduling/3370-native-podgroup-api/README.md

 	Subsets []Subset

 	// ScheduleTimeoutSeconds defines the timeout threshold to abort
 	// an in-progress PodGroup-level scheduling attempt.
+	// Duration Time is calculated from the time the first Pod in this
+	// PodGroup gets a resource.
+If the timeout is reached, the resources
+	// occupied by the PodGroup will be released to avoid long-term resource waste.
 	ScheduleTimeoutSeconds *int32
 }